binpash/pash/annotations/README.md

 ```

 Here is the annotation for `test_two.json`, pointing to `runtime/agg/py/cat.py` (i.e., implying `$PASH_TOP/runtime/agg/py/cat.py`).
-The annotations also specifies that the aggregator should be called with the `-a` flag, in addition to any other flags provided to the original command by `pash`.
+The annotations also specifies that the aggregator should be called with the `-a` flag, in addition to any other flags provided to the original command.

 ```json
 {